It’s all cute and sweet to talk about how this strategy works and what you’ll get after you apply Expectation Marketing but let’s get hustling.

 If there are changes to be made, the post’s status will be switched back to “Writing“, and the Author will implement the changes.
 Once the article is ready, it will move to the next stage, meaning”Proofreading“.

 The Proofreader in your team will read and make necessary changes to the article.
 Once it is done, the article will move in the “Done” stage.

-Now depending on your team’s size and the time you have for Expectation Marketing, the first pieces might take longer to get to this phase.
+Now depending on your team’s size and the time that you have for Expectation Marketing, the first pieces might take longer to get to this phase.
 We recommend you wait until you have at least four articles before you start scheduling them.